 Pay for dental care professionals

-Your career in the dental care could start at an Agenda for Change band 2 as a clinical support worker (dentistry) rising to dental technician advanced at a Band 7, with higher bandings for managerial level posts.
+As a dental care professional, your career in the dental team could start at Agenda for Change band 2 as a clinical support worker (dentistry).
+Depending on your role, there are opportunities rising up to band 8a-c for managerial level posts.